 IWCF Rotary Drilling Well Control Course

 Canadian Drilling School has two accredited IWCF well control centers in Alberta, Canada.

-We hold approximately three 5-day Rotary Drilling Well Control courses each month both at both Driller and Supervisor Level in a choice of surface or combined surface and subsea stacks.
+We hold approximately three 5-day Rotary Drilling Well Control courses each month both at both Level 3 (Driller Levbel) and Level 4 (Supervisor Level) in a choice of surface or combined surface and subsea stacks.
+Level 2 (Fundamental Level will be introduced by mid 2014)

 Our modern, comfortable classrooms in Calgary and Edmonton, small class sizes, lots of simulator time, and our innovative use of animations and other audio-visuals make our programs a fun learning experience.
 We don't just teach you what is needed to pass the exams, we are committed to helping you understand well control!

-Successful candidates will receive IWCF certification in Rotary Drilling Well Control at Supervisor Level for the type of stack for which they registered.
+Successful candidates will receive IWCF certification in Rotary Drilling Well Control for the level and type of stack for which they registered.

 IWCF well control courses are designed for people that have five or more years of experience in the drilling industry.
 We highly recommend that people who have not previously undergone formal well control training such as Second Line or WellCap at Supervisor Level should first take this course at Driller Level.